impierce/credential-converter/README.md

 Logging
 Logs are kept in `logging_folder/impierce-mapper.log`.
 This file is overwritten upon each startup of the program.

+Keyboard & mouse layout
+// keys and perhaps a screenshot here x

 Contributing
 Feel free to fork this repository, submit issues, and make pull requests.
 Any contributions are welcome and appreciated.